RawanAlFaseel/LumaCare-Hospital-Dashboard/README.md

 [https://app.powerbi.com/groups/me/reports/6d4a1321-2a95-43dd-afc9-9617252bea5d?pbi_source=desktop]

 # 📥 To download the file:
-Click the file name on the left (Dates.pbix)
+Click the file name on the left (LumaCare Hospital Dashboard.pbix)

 Then click "View raw" in the middle of the page